Queens Quay (Toronto): Streetcars and Street Layout

-Queens Quay is served by two streetcar lines, operating on a dedicated right-of-way.
-The 509 Harbourfront and 510 Spadina both terminate at Union Station and run along Queens Quay from Bay Street, westward.
-At Spadina Avenue, the 510 heads north to Spadina station, and the 509 continues west, bound for the Exhibition Loop.
+Queens Quay West is served by two TTC Streetcar routes, operating on a dedicated right-of-way (ROW): 509 Harbourfront and 510 Spadina both originate at Union Station and run south in a tunnel under Bay Street to serve Queens Quay station.
+Streetcars then emerge onto the Queens Quay ROW to continue westward.
+At Lower Spadina Avenue, the 510 turns north and heads towards Spadina station while the 509 continues west, bound for Exhibition Loop.